-(3-0-3)(F).
+(3-0-3)(F)(Even years).
 An introduction to rhetorical theories and concepts relevant to workplace settings, such as rhetorical genre theory, applied linguistics, ethics, and the rhetoric of science.
 Interdisciplinary approaches include cultural studies, STEM communication, linguistics, psychology and sociology.
+PREREQ: ADM/PROG or PERM/INST.

-ENGL 512 TECHNICAL RHETORIC AND APPLICATIONS (3-0-3)(S).
+ENGL 512 TECHNICAL RHETORIC AND APPLICATIONS (3-0-3)(S)

+(Odd years).
 An advanced study of technical communication for those students who are or expect to become professional technical communicators.
 Topics of study include modern theories of rhetoric, focusing on semantics, syntax, readability, pragmatics, and hypertext.
 Students will write reports, proposals, manuals, and online documents related to their own backgrounds and fields of interest.
 PREREQ: ADM/PROG or PERM/INST.